isomerpages/moe-yuhuasec/_useful-information-and-links/Direct School Admissions (DSA).md

 Applicants should:

-1. Demonstrate a passion for choral singing & enjoy performing in front of an audience
+1. Demonstrate a passion for choral singing &amp; enjoy performing in front of an audience
 2. Have participated in a local/international competition, festival or performance (eg: SYF, singing competitions)
 3. Possess relevant experience / track record in the chosen area of performing arts (e.g. ABRSM / equivalent for Piano/ certificate from music academy / school)